pixlie/PixlieAI/DEVELOP.md

 Change the `RUST_LOG` to `info` or `debug` depending on the level of logging you want.

+## API Documentation

+We have 3 API documentation available when running Pixlie locally:

+- `/swagger`  - chokes on large responses quite bad.
+- `/redoc` - doesn't have the 'Try it out’ feature.
+- `/rapidoc` - It does not have reported choking issues and documentation & nav are quite good.
+But due to some bug, {project_id} is not showing up as an input parameter, so effectively the engine endpoints are currently unusable.

 ## Releasing a new version

 To release a new version, you need to follow these steps: